josephspurrier/surfstack-mongodb/README.md

 * All of the classes were created using information from the [PHP Manual](http://www.php.net/manual/en/class.mongocollection.php)

 Strengths:
+* Adds functionality not included in PHP extension: cloneCollection(), renameCollection()
 * Driver has no mixed-typed return values
 * Limits direct access to MongoDB objects